flutter/website/hot-reload.md

 ## Recent UI change is excluded

-Even when a hot reload operation appears successful and generates no exceptions, some code changes might not be visible in the refreshed UI.
+Even when a Hot Reload operation appears successful and generates no exceptions, some code changes might not be visible in the refreshed UI.
 This behavior is common after changes to the app's `main()` method.

-As a general rule, if the modified code is downstream of the root widget's build method, then hot reload behaves as expected.
-However, if the modified code won't be re-executed as a result of rebuilding the widget tree, then you won't see its effects after hot reload.
+As a general rule, if the modified code is downstream of the root widget's build method, then Hot Reload behaves as expected.
+However, if the modified code won't be re-executed as a result of rebuilding the widget tree, then you won't see its effects after Hot Reload.

 For example, consider the following code:
 ```